Love Theme from "The Godfather" (album)

 Love Theme from "The Godfather" is the twenty-ninth studio album by American pop singer Andy Williams, released on March 21, 1972, by Columbia Records.
 The two new songs on what was otherwise another LP of covers of hits by other artists were the title track and "Music from Across the Way", which came from the songwriters behind his recent hits "Happy Heart" (composer James Last) and "(Where Do I Begin) Love Story" (lyricist Carl Sigman).

 The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated April 8, 1972, and remained on the album chart for 26 weeks, peaking at number 29.
-It entered the UK album chart three months later, on July 29, and reached number 11 over the course of 16 weeks.
-One month later, on August 29, it received Gold certification from the Recording Industry Association of America.
+It entered the UK album chart three months later, on July 29, and reached number 11 over the course of 16 weeks. it also debuted on the Cashbox albums chart in the issue dated April 15, of that year, and remained on the chart for 23 weeks, peaking at number 18 One month later, on August 29, it received Gold certification from the Recording Industry Association of America.

 The first song on the album to be released as a single was "Music from Across the Way", which entered Billboards list of the 40 most popular Easy Listening songs of the week in the US in the issue dated January 29, 1972, and stayed on the chart for four weeks, eventually peaking at number 30.
 The album's title song (subtitled "Speak Softly Love") entered that same chart three months later, on April 8, for its first of 12 weeks, during which time it reached number seven.
 It also entered the Billboard Hot 100 in the April 8 issue and spent 11 weeks there, where it made it to number 34.
 The song debuted on the UK singles chart four months later, on August 5, and got as high as number 42 over a nine-week period.
 The next single, "MacArthur Park", "bubbled under" the Hot 100 for four weeks that began in the August 5, 1972, issue and reached number 102.
-It also debuted on the Easy Listening chart in that same issue and made it to number 26 there over the course of five weeks.Love Theme from "The Godfather" was released on compact disc for the first time as one of two albums on one CD by Collectables Records on January 22, 2002, the other album being Williams's Columbia release from the spring of 1974, The Way We Were.
-Collectables included this CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations and was released on November 29, 2002.
+It also debuted on the Easy Listening chart in that same issue and made it to number 26 there over the course of five weeks.Love Theme from "The Godfather" was released on compact disc as one of two albums on one CD by Collectables Records on January 22, 2002, along with Williams's 1974 Columbia album, The Way We Were.
+Love Theme from "The Godfather" was included in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations and was released on November 29, 2002.